-- Include quadriceps-building strength exercises such as the VMO reverse step up that specifically target the downhill-walking muscles in the quadriceps (for a video and description see www.bodyresults.com/e2kneetest.asp)
+- Include quadriceps-building strength exercises such as the VMO reverse step-up that specifically target the downhill-walking muscles in the quadriceps (for a video and description see Knee Strength)

-- Include a wide range of other leg strengthening exercises such as those listed at www.bodyresults.com/s2mountaineering-strength.asp or on the Train to Climb Mt.
-Rainier or Any High Peak DVD for more about this product) to ensure muscle balance and reduce chance of strain, soreness, or injury on your adventure.
+- Include a wide range of other leg strengthening exercises such as those demonstrated in the Train to Climb Mt.
+Rainier or Any High Peak DVD for more about this product) to ensure muscle balance and reduce the chance of strain, soreness, or injury on your adventure.

 In addition to suitable cardiovascular exercise and strength training, you need to include a component of repeat exertion on successive days to mimic the requirements of any mountaineering adventure.
 Once you have worked up to the point where you can comfortably carry your target climbing pack weight (40 or more pounds, in many cases) walking for 4-5 hours on one day, build in a few weekends of multiple hikes.
-For more on how to do this, see our previous May 2009 article on Back-to-Back training at www.bodyresults.com/articles/back-to-back-pack-carrying.asp.
+For more on how to do this, see our article on Back-to-Back training.

-Finally if your adventure will take you above 10,000 feet elevation, include anaerobic intervals training at least once a week in the 6 weeks leading up to your adventure.
-At high altitude, where there is less oxygen, you may sometimes feel like you are struggling to catch your breath.
-If you have trained your body (through intervals training) to deal with such stresses at lower elevations, you will be that much more comfortable with such stresses up high.
+Finally, if your adventure will take you above 10,000 feet elevation, plan to include anaerobic intervals training at least once a week in the 6 weeks leading up to your adventure.
+At high altitudes, where there is less oxygen, you may sometimes feel like you are struggling to catch your breath.
+If you have trained your body (through interval training) to deal with such stresses at lower elevations, you will be that much more comfortable with such stresses up high.

-If you wish to have help from a professional wilderness sports trainer putting all the pieces together into a suitable periodized training program for you based on your end goal, equipment availability, time allowed before your adventure, exercise history, and body’s strengths and weaknesses, please visit Body Results’ WebTraining pages to learn how we can help you.
+If you wish to have help from an alpine coach putting all the pieces together into a suitable periodized training program for you based on your end goal, equipment availability, the time allowed before your adventure, exercise history, and body’s strengths and weaknesses, please visit Body Results’ Coaching Pages to learn how we can assist you.
 Happy training!